xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

         - First, I am **against you from doing this**!
         - First, I am **against you from doing this**!
         - First, I am **against you from doing this**!
-          - Instead of an easy-to-remember IPv6 address, you may want [an easy-to-remember domain in DN42 (Chinese only at the moment)](/article/modify-website/register-own-domain-in-dn42.lantian/#%E5%9C%A8-dn42-%E6%B3%A8%E5%86%8C%E5%9F%9F%E5%90%8D)。
+          - Instead of an easy-to-remember IPv6 address, you may want [an easy-to-remember domain in DN42](/en/article/modify-website/register-own-domain-in-dn42.lantian)。
         - RFC4193 regulates that all IPv6 ULA addresses should be generated randomly to be **globally unique**.
           - If you customized your block, another user may have a address conflict while joining DN42.
 This causes trouble for both of you.
         - In addition, DN42 interconnects with similar experimental networks, and shares the IPv6 ULA range with them.